Last updated 11th November 2021

 If edging or drainage channels become loose, then it may be necessary to remove them along with the old cement, a bolster chisel and mallet will be useful for this job.
 Once the area has been cleared out, you can mix fresh mortar and re-bed the edging stone or drainage channel, checking that it is level and in line with the surrounding paving.

-Replacement edging will depend on what you have existing, and drainage channels cost between £5-£30 per metre depending on the type.
+Replacement edging will depend on the materials used, and drainage channels cost between £5-£30 per metre depending on the type.
 A bolster chisel will cost between £5-£10 and a mallet £5-£20.

-There are many different patio materials, and there is a suitable cleaning solution for most of them.
+There are many different patio materials, so you need to make sure you are using a suitable cleaning solution.
 However, these chemicals should not be used on a regular basis as they can potentially damage the surface of the paving with prolonged and regular use.
 Instead, hot soapy water and a stiff-bristled brush are very effective along with some elbow grease.